DennisZhan1993/FDIA-tutorial/README.md

 ```

-After completing V0.1, you should be able to:
+After completing this small experiment, you should be able to:

 1. explain the DC measurement model $z=Hx+e$;
 2. derive the 3-bus measurement matrix $H$;